zulfi0/hserv/README.md

 Simple python http server that logs incoming requests.
 Currently support GET, POST and 302 Redirect.

+I hope it will help you in testing SSRF while you do Bug bounty hunter.

 > Note : Only use for basic testing.

 ## Installation